Def Leppard’s Joe Elliott Insists Rock Music Isn’t Dying

 While Elliott does find it a bit odd when non-rock bands earn an induction into the Rock & Roll Hall of Fame, he has one band in mind he feels really deserves the honor, Wu-Tang Clan, according to TMZ.

 Along with Elliott’s band, Def Leppard, The Zombies, Janet Jackson, The Cure, Stevie Nicks, and Roxy Music are also being inducted into the Rock & Roll Hall of Fame.
-Unfortunately, Elliott’s top pick, Wu-Tang Clan has been eligible for induction since 2017, but they aren’t even on the ballot this year.
+Unfortunately, Elliott’s top pick, Wu-Tang Clan, has been eligible for induction since 2017, but they aren’t even on the ballot this year.
 While it is odd to Elliot that those outside of the rock genre get inducted, he still gave Wu-Tang Clan plenty of props for an honor many feel is long overdue.

 However, Elliot understands how upsetting the wait for an induction into the Rock & Roll Hall of Fame can be.
 As for Elliot’s band, Def Leppard has been eligible to join the hall since 2005, but it still took years for the band to achieve the honor.
 Elliot says fans of the band really deserve a lot of credit for Def Leppard’s induction this year, since they voted like crazy late into the polls last year.
 Fan votes are important for bands to achieve an induction into the Rock & Roll Hall of Fame.
 Every year, the top five artists wind up on a fan ballot, and the fan ballot is tallied up with other ballots utilized by music industry insiders.